ohler55/ojg/design.md

 Unfortunately that part of the journey had to be cancelled as the Go travel guide refuses to let packages talk back and forth.
 Imports are one way only.
-After trying to put all the code in one package it eventually got unwieldy function names started being prefixed with what should really have been package names so the object and method approach was dropped.
+After trying to put all the code in one package it eventually got unwieldy.
+Function names started being prefixed with what should really have been package names so the object and method approach was dropped.
 A change in API but the journey would continue.